kenjij/eznemo/README.md

 ### Data Storage Options

-Currently, only support MySQL, so you'll need the following gem:
+Currently, only support MySQL, so you'll also need the following gem:

 - mysql2 0.4 <=